AppcoLLC/ScrollViewKeyboardAdjustStarter/README.md

-# IBScrollViewTutorial
+# ScrollViewKeyboardAdjustStarter

-The full tutorial can be found at ____
+The full written tutorial can be found at ____

-This tutorial covers how to create adjust a scroll view for UITextFields when the keyboard appears and disappears.
-It additionally shows how to center the selected UITextField on to the portion of the screen that is not covered by the keyboard.
+This is the starter project for the ScrollViewKeyboardAdjust tutorial.
+The final project repository can be found at https://github.com/AppcoLLC/ScrollViewKeyboardAdjust

 This tutorial is currently up to date for Swift 3.x and Xcode 8.x